 To date, no efficient solutions are known for this problem for arbitrary n, m and d.
-Dolev et al. [2, 3] and Greene, Parnas and Yao [5] made some progress on the problem for the case when d is large.
-Manber and Wu [7] considered applications to password security and spellchecking of large files.
+Dolev et al. [3,4] and Greene, Parnas and Yao [6] made some progress on the problem for the case when d is large.
+Manber and Wu [8] considered applications to password security and spellchecking of large files.

-The theoretical study of the problem for small d was started by Yao and Yao [11], who considered the case d = 1 and presented a scheme in the bit probe model that uses space $O(mn \log m)$ bits and queries requiring $O(m \log \log n)$ bit probes.
+The theoretical study of the problem for small d was started by Yao and Yao [12], who considered the case d = 1 and presented a scheme in the bit probe model that uses space $O(mn \log m)$ bits and queries requiring $O(m \log \log n)$ bit probes.
 Brodal and Gasieniec [1] considered the problem for the case d = 1 in the standard unit-cost RAM model with logarithmic word size, and presented a data structure of size O(mn) words supporting 1-queries in O(m) memory accesses.

-In this paper, we also consider the case d=1.
+In this paper, we also consider the case d = 1.
 We give a scheme proving the following result.

-Theorem 1 In a cell probe model with word size m, a data structure exists that achieves query time O(1) using space $O(n \log m)$.
+Theorem 1 In a cell probe model with word size m, a data structure exists that achieves query time O(1) using space $O(n \log m)$ .
+It can be constructed in randomized expected time O(nm).

 Translated to the bit probe model, this yields a query time O(m) and space $O(mn \log m)$ scheme.
-Our scheme improves the query time of Yao and Yao by a factor $O(\log \log n)$.
-It is also simpler than the scheme given by Yao and Yao in [11].
+Our scheme improves the query time of Yao and Yao by a factor $O(\log \log n)$ .
+Our scheme can be implemented on a standard unit-cost RAM which is not true for the data structure of Yao and Yao since it is proved in the bit probe model.
+It is unknown if the data structure of Yao and Yao can be implemented on a standard unit-cost RAM or in the cell probe model with word size m such that queries are supported in time $O(\log \log n)$ [12].

-The model of computation we use is the cell probe model with word size m defined in [10].
+The model of computation we use is the cell probe model with word size m defined in [11].
 In this model, each word is assumed to be m bits long.
 The space used by a scheme is measured as the number of words used by the storing scheme.
 The query algorithm answers queries by making adaptive cell probes and time is counted as the number of cell probes made by the query algorithm.
 The bit probe model is a cell probe model with word size 1.